Treaty of Batum: Treaty

 On 11 May, a new peace conference opened at Batum. the Ottomans extended their demands to include Tiflis as well as Alexandropol and Echmiadzin; they also wanted a railroad to be built to connect Kars and Julfa with Baku.
 The new Armenian state, through which the transport corridor would run, was to give free right of passage.
 The Armenian and Georgian members of the Republic’s delegation began to stall.
-Beginning on 21 May, the Ottoman army moved ahead once again into areas of Russian Armenia that had not been under the sultan's control since the 17th century.
-The conflict led to the Battle of Sardarapat (21–29 May), the Battle of Karakilisa (24–28 May), and the Battle of Bash Abaran (21–24 May).
+Beginning on 21 May, the Ottoman army moved ahead once again into areas of Russian Armenia, leading to the Battle of Sardarapat (21–29 May), the Battle of Karakilisa (24–28 May), and the Battle of Bash Abaran (21–24 May).

-The treaty was signed while the Third Army held positions 7 km from Yerevan and only 10 km from Echmiadzin.
+The treaty was signed while the Third Army of the Ottoman Empire held positions 7 km from Yerevan and only 10 km from Echmiadzin.
 The treaty needed to be examined and confirmed by the Central Powers.
 Fifteen days after the treaty, delegates from Armenia were asked to come to Constantinople.
 In the surrendered territories the majority of the 1,250,000 pre-war inhabitants had been Armenians, with more than 400,000 in the ceded sector of Yerevan province alone.